Get the Latest at PAVS Funding Events

 Pembrokeshire Funding Fair - Tuesday 15th November 2016

-We are excited to be welcoming the Fundraising Regulator for England and Wales who will be presenting an update at the event on their new role, progress on the Fundraising Preference Service and planned updates to the Code of Fundraising Practice.
+We were excited to welcome the Fundraising Regulator for England and Wales who presented an update on their new role, progress on the Fundraising Preference Service and planned updates to the Code of Fundraising Practice.
 Get the latest on the changes to fundraising regulation for voluntary and community groups.
 For more information visit their website here...

-Some of the funders which will be in the exhibition in the Main Hall include:
+Some of the funders which exhibited in the Main Hall included:

 Heritage Lottery Fund